LisiLisenok/Chime/scheduling.md

 ```

+[NOTE If 'create' request is sent to Chime address with full timer name and corresponding scheduler hasn't been created before then Chime creates both new scheduler and new timer.]

 ### Java example.

 Let's consider a timer which has to fire every Monday at 8-30 and every Friday at 17-30.